 Family Futures is a nonprofit organization located downtown Grand Rapids, Michigan at the Riverview Center.
 For more than seventeen years, Family Futures has worked to support families and to shape a community that protects children from child abuse and neglect.
-Family Futures is currently recruiting for their 2014 internships.
-Applications are due November 29th, 2013.
+Family Futures is currently recruiting for their Fall 2014 internships.
+Applications are due July 18th, 2014.

 They are specifically looking to fill the following positions:

 - Nonprofit Accounting (1): This internship provides experience in accounts payable, accounts receivable, payroll, bookkeeping, computer skills, and may include program specific budgeting and preparation for various reports.

 - Violence Prevention (1): Throughout Kent County, Family Futures provides educational sessions to diverse audiences on a wide variety of topics, helping to create a more informed community that is invested in prevention.
 This intern will support programming by being organized and dedicated to outreach.

 Childhood and Community Development (4): These interns support families in Kent County through the use of the Ages and Stages Questionnaire (ASQ), a child developmental screening tool.
 The purpose of this free and voluntary program is to provide parents with valuable information about their child’s development and community resources.
 All interns will assist in the day to day operations of Connections with emphasis in the following areas:

 - Community Intern (2): share your time between another community nonprofit and Connections.

 - Childhood Development (2): This intern will be the lead for following up correspondence with our Connections parents and assisting with the seasonal newsletter.